In this post, I discuss hiking trails, a scenic drive and amazing sites that we saw on our 15th wedding anniversary trip to this National Monument.

 My uterus was so large there wasn’t much room for the surgeon in my abdominal cavity.
 This increases the risk that other organs can be nicked/damaged during the procedure with obvious negative, potentially long-term consequences.
 Fortunately, I suffered no long-term side effects–thank the Good Lord Above and my incredibly skilled surgeon!
 I feel very blessed that I had access to these medical professionals!

-They aren’t kidding about the 6 – 8 week recovery time!
+—They aren’t kidding about recoveries that can take weeks or even months!
 For people who are lucky enough to be able to have the less-invasive options, your recovery time may vary.
-But, when your belly is held together by 40+ staples, you’re gonna need AT LEAST 6 weeks of recovery.
-At 8 weeks out I still had some soreness and was only back to about 90%–and I had a pretty easy recovery, all things considered.
+But, when your belly is held together by 40+ staples (or your ankle held together by multiple pins, screws and plates) you WILL have LENGTHY recoveries.
+I did and I had pretty easy recoveries, all things considered.

-I’m very fortunate that I can do A LOT of my job from home, from the couch, while wearing pjs and when I feel like it–read: I can take naps just about whenever I want. 😂 Due to this, I was actually able to slowly start returning to work after only about 10 days.
-HOWEVER, if you’ve got a physical job, or one with lengthy hours/lots of lifting, you will likely need to be off work for at LEAST 6 weeks after this type of surgery!
+I’m very fortunate that I can do A LOT of my job from home, from the couch, while wearing pjs and when I feel like it–read: I can take naps just about whenever I want. 😂 Due to this, I was actually able to slowly start returning to work after only about 10 days for both surgeries.
+HOWEVER, if you’ve got a physical job, or one with lengthy hours/lots of lifting, you will likely need to be off work for at LEAST 6 weeks after these types of surgeries!

-EXHAUSTION!
+—EXHAUSTION!
 They aren’t kidding when they say you’ll be tired after major surgery either.
 I am a high-energy person who doesn’t usually sleep much.
 I average about six hours/night of sleep and my body LIKES it that way!
 When I occasionally take naps they are rarely over 30 minutes and even then I have to be careful they aren’t too late in the day or too long or I may not sleep that night.

-After surgery though, I’d be fine for a while, and then I’d get hit with such strong fatigue it was all I could do to keep my eyes open!
+After my surgeries though, I’d be fine for a while, and then I’d get hit with such strong fatigue it was all I could do to keep my eyes open!
+You literally feel like it’s almost impossible to even raise your arms you’re so exhausted.
 I took two-hour naps!
 That is UNHEARD of for me!
-I was so out of it I didn’t leave the house for a week–normally that would feel unbearable due to getting stir-crazy, I almost didn’t even notice it after surgery.
+I was so out of it I didn’t leave the house for weeks–normally that would feel unbearable due to getting stir-crazy, I almost didn’t even notice it after my surgeries.

-I felt like I lost time.
-I had surgery middle of January.
-From then until early March, I almost felt like time didn’t pass right.
-I was pretty out of it the first two weeks or so due to sleeping a lot and being on the “good” meds.
+—I felt like I lost time.
+I had both surgeries in winter.
+From then until early spring, I almost felt like time didn’t pass right.
+I was pretty out of it the first few weeks or so due to sleeping a lot and being on the “heavy” meds.
 But even after I was more awake and aware, it would feel like time was passing and I almost didn’t even notice.
-I truly don’t know where the winter went!
+I truly don’t know where those winters went!

-It didn’t help that it was an El Niño winter which meant it was almost non-existent in the Black Hills.
-I was in the hospital and on HEAVY pain meds for our short, below-zero cold snap–poor Mr. Trekker got to trek back and forth from the hospital in that!–though the bathroom in my hospital room was on an outside wall and was FREEZING!
+It didn’t help that both were fairly mild winters (as is increasingly becoming the case in the Black Hills).
+Coincidentally, both times I was in the hospital, having surgery and on HEAVY pain meds for our short, below-zero cold snaps.
+For my first surgery poor, Mr. Trekker got to trek back and forth from the hospital in -20 temps!–this didn’t affect me so much though the bathroom in my hospital room was on an outside wall and was FREEZING!
 (I had a nice, window view though!)

 When we’re in these situations there isn’t much we can do but accept our circumstances and hang on for the ride.
 We don’t have to like it, but so much of life is just dealing with things that happen to us that are out of our control.